 We use the Cambridge Researcher Development Framework (CamRDF) for this.
 The CamRDF maps out what is involved in conducting up-to-date, professional research, in what is an ever more interdisciplinary and international context.
 It breaks this down into fifteen competencies, all of which are highly valued and sought after by employers both within and beyond academia.

-Once you have completed your TNA questions in Inkpath, meet with your supervisor to discuss the TNA and any specific training that you require for the successful completion of your doctoral research, especially if you think you might be eligible to apply for an extension to your OOC DTP studentship funding as a result.
+Once you have completed your TNA questions in Inkpath, please meet with your supervisor to discuss the TNA and any specific training that you require for the successful completion of your doctoral research.
+You might also take this opportunity to remind your supervisor about the AHRC expectation that you will submit your thesis within your funded period, and discuss whether you might be eligible to apply to the OOC DTP for an extension to your studentship funding.

-Please see the pages on additional funding for further guidance on how to apply to the DTP for research-related expenses and support for indivdual training needs.
+Please see the pages on additional funding for further guidance on how to apply to the DTP for research-related expenses, support for individual training needs and extensions to studentship funding.

-If, following the discussion with your supervisor, you feel that you need further assistance, please contact the OOC DTP Training and Placements Officer for further advice about the ways in which study visits, conference trips, placements, workshops, language tuition, and other forms of training might contribute to your doctorate or broader professional development.
+If, following the discussion with your supervisor, you feel that you need further assistance, please contact the OOC DTP team on email@example.com for further advice about the ways in which study visits, conference trips, placements, workshops, language tuition, and other forms of training might contribute to your doctorate or broader professional development.

 The OOC DTP Manager will be able to advise further on extensions to studentship funding.